-Ketosis occurs on a Low Carb, High Fat diet when ketones are produced more quickly than the body needs and their levels increase in the blood.
-As the glycogen stores become depleted the body begins to burn body fat and this increases the availability of fatty acids as a fuel source.
-Many of these fatty acids cannot pass the blood brain barrier so the brain switches to using ketone bodies produced by the liver as fuel.
+Nutritional ketosis occurs on a LCHF diet when ketones are produced more quickly than the body needs and their levels increase in the blood.
+As glycogen stores deplete the body switches to burn body fat, increasing fatty acids availability as a fuel source.
+Many of these fatty acids cannot pass the blood brain barrier, so the brain switches to using ketone bodies, produced by the liver, as fuel.